First off, what the heck is a monomeal?

 Why would this be any different in the digestive tract?

 With so many different kinds of foods going in at one sitting, our body can get VERY tired trying to sort out the different enzymes and digestion times for all these various foods.
-Some food will not get digested properly causing heartburn, upset stomach, and lethargy.
+Some food will not get digested properly causing heartburn, upset stomach, lethargy, and/or other gastrointestinal disturbances.

 2. Monomealing Simplifies Life